(c) creatista www.fotosearch.com Stock Photography

 Most people report that they feel lighter, more positive, relaxed or upbeat, within a few minutes to hours, and occasionally taking a day or two.
 A few folks seem to feel no difference, but these have been a small minority of cases.
 One person reported feeling worse for the next day, and then fully relieved of depressed feelings and thoughts by the following day or so.
 No one has reported any other negative side effects, nor have we observed more thus far.

-We generally find that it helps to repeat the procedure weekly for a few weeks, then occasionally as needed after that, to consolidate the improvement.
+We generally find that it helps to repeat the procedure the therapist-conducted procedure weekly for a few weeks, then occasionally as needed after that, to consolidate the improvement.
 The brain seems gradually to learn to keep the energy higher on the left than the right, or maybe feeling better breeds acting more positively which brings on more good feelings and becomes self-reinforcing,

 A word of warning: